Dertalex/MAP/README.md

 The first predictions are based on the libraries of ProteusAI by Jonathan Funk et al. (https://github.com/jonfunk21/ProteusAI).
 The results aim to create an extended library to display improved capabilities for Directed evolution e.g. including hyperparameter tuning for several models and many more embeddings and regression algorithms.

+Instructions on usage, needed pip packages etc. will be added once the work is done.